5 Things Every Parent Should Know About Newborn Babies

 And then you meet a friend who is expecting their first baby and you catch yourself thinking: “poor sods, they have NO IDEA what they are getting themselves into,” and you’ll grin to yourself and realize that being a parent is amazing!

-As the Wind Blows…Birthzang’s Amazing Baby Fart Expulsion Technique!
+Help your baby fart with this Amazing Baby Fart Expulsion Technique!